yude/mutualeyes/README.md

-# kakashiz
+# mutualeyes

-kakashiz is easy-to-ported decentralized monitoring system mainly developed for microcomputers.\
+mutualeyes is easy-to-ported decentralized connectivity monitoring system mainly developed for microcomputers.\
 This branch contains implementation in MicroPython.

 ## Development